ZhyneAmenodin/ZhyneAmenodin/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Graduate in Information Technology Major in Database systems at Mindanao State University.
-- 💼 &nbsp; Working as an Software Developer at APGIT Solutions inc.
+- 💼 &nbsp; Working as an Software Developer.
 - ✍️ &nbsp; Pursuing Full-stack Development and Games as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>